Denmark generated 74% of its energy from renewable sources in 2017, making it a world leader in renewable power.

 However, to ensure the implementation of this type of technology becomes a reality, policy needs to evolve.
 Existing electricity grids are expensive to build and maintain.
 This cost – the ‘network charge’ – is divided up and added to everyone’s electricity bill.

-But as the costs come down and technology becomes cheaper to install, off-grid energy is likely to become the new normal - even in developing countries where policy-makers are often loath to change energy system because power cuts can infuriate voters.
+But as the costs come down and technology becomes cheaper to install, off-grid energy is likely to become the new normal - even in developing countries where policy-makers are often loath to change energy systems because power cuts can infuriate voters.

 Over the next four years, off-grid energy projects in Asia and sub-Saharan Africa are expected to triple, reaching over 3,000 megawatts according to the International Energy Agency’s Renewables 2017 report, which says much of this growth will come from industrial applications, mini-grids, and solar home systems driven by government electrification programmes and private sector investments.